 Last Updated on by

 Medicare Supplement coverage for pre-existing conditions can begin immediately if you enroll with Guarantee Issue rights.
-Otherwise, you can expect to wait about 6-months before coverage on your pre-existing condition begins.
+Otherwise, you can expect to wait for 6-months before coverage on your pre-existing condition begins.

 If you have a pre-existing condition, such as cancer, heart disease, or asthma, you’re not the only one.
 According to the Department of Health and Human Services, up to 50% of non-elderly Americans have a pre-existing health condition.

-When you need to apply for a Medicare supplement insurance plan, that pre-existing condition could complicate things.
-Pre-existing conditions don’t affect Medicare; however, they affect Medigap.
-This is because Medigap plans by private insurance companies follow different rules.
+When you need to apply for a supplement plan, that pre-existing condition could complicate things.
+Pre-existing conditions don’t affect Medicare; but, they affect Medigap.
+This is because Medigap plans follow different rules.